rene-d/sysbus/README.en.md

 For this, the HTTP request to make is a GET on the name of the object.
 The returned JSON describes the model.

-`sysbus.py` is able to make the return readable by detecting functions, parameters and object instances.
+`sysbus` is able to make the return readable by detecting functions, parameters and object instances.
 Decoding, based solely on observation, may be incomplete.

     # queries the datamodel of the NMC.Wifi object
-    $ ./sysbus.py NMC.Wifi -model
+    $ sysbus NMC.Wifi -model

     ============================ =============== level 0
     OBJECT NAME: 'NMC.Wifi' (name: Wifi)